wanning10/Mobile_Final_Project/README.md

 4. SWE2209115 Wai Pui Shan
 5. SWE2209116 Wong Wan Ning

+## Features

+- User registration and login
+- Browse products by category (coffee, tea, juices, pastries, etc.)
+- Product search and detailed product cards
+- Shopping cart and checkout with delivery information & payment details
+- Embedded video and audio on the home page for branding and ambience
+- Store locator with interactive map and route to physical outlets
+- Profile page with editable user information & order history
+- Admin panel to manage products, categories, users, and orders

+## Tech Stack

+- Mobile web app using standard web technologies (HTML, CSS, JavaScript)
+- Backend with database support for full CRUD operations

+## Getting Started
 ### Step 1: Download and Setup
 1. Download or clone this project to your XAMPP `htdocs` folder
 2. Start XAMPP Control Panel